anthonythorne/visualcare-file-migration-renamer/README.md

 - **CSV Mapping:** Use a CSV file to map old filenames to new filenames.
 - **Advanced Name Extraction:** Extract names from filenames using various patterns (first name, last name, initials, compound patterns).
-- **Sequential Part-by-Part Matching:** Extract names sequentially, preserving original separators and handling order-agnostic matching.
+- **Type-Based Processing:** Extract names by type (shorthand first, then first names, then last names) to prevent incorrect splitting.
 - **Date Extraction:** Extract dates from filenames using comprehensive date format support.
-- **Dynamic Separator Configuration:** Load separators from YAML configuration files.
+- **Dynamic Separator Configuration:** Load separators from YAML configuration files with precedence-based cleaning.
 - **File Renaming:** Rename files based on the extracted names/dates and the new filename format.
 - **Test Scaffolding:** Automatically generate BATS tests from CSV files, ensuring one test per line for easy debugging.
 - **Comprehensive Test Coverage:** 46 test cases covering all major name extraction scenarios.